Easter again celebrated globally among COVID-19 restrictions

 New Zealand's deaths remain at 26 with the last one reported on Feb.
 16 and Australia's toll stands at 909 with the last two deaths occurring on Nov.
 30 and Dec.
 29.

-New Zealand reported six cases Sunday, tallying 25 in one week, for a total of 2,507, and Australia was up three Sunday for 29,255, an increase of about 89 in seven days.
+New Zealand reported six cases Sunday, tallying 25 in one week, for a total of 2,507, and Australia was up three Sunday for 29,344.

 Australia's vaccinations are ramping up since the debut on Feb.
 21, nearly doubling in one week to close 692,000, which is 2% of the population getting at least one shot.